CalGreen Is Confusing

 Enforcement in rural areas is, for the most part limited to self-permitting.
 Self-permitting is essentially code for “do want you want, or don’t”.
 If there is no enforcement or over-sight, nothing gets done.

 Similarly, The City of Sacramento allows self-permitting for their CalGreen requirements.
 Basically, the building owner just has to sign a paper saying the building complies with CalGreen.
 No inspections, and no over-sight.
+Surprisingly, Sacramento is the home of the California Building Standards Commission.

 The CalGreen Special Inspector